14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Expensive retail therapy

-And please don’t get me wrong since I love cupcakes, a sip of wine, and shopping as much as any other girl.
-There’s nothing wrong with them and treating yourself is important too but being responsible is key.
+And please don’t get me wrong; I love cupcakes, a sip of wine, and shopping as much as any other girl.
+There’s nothing wrong with them; treating yourself is important, too, but being responsible is key.

-The issue is when you rely on these methods to cope with stress.
+The issue, as you know, is when you rely on these methods to cope with stress.

 Although they can give quick relief, they don’t address the root of our stressors.
-So other than providing a temporary high, they often cause us to crash even harder, can become dangerous addictive habits and that’s what we want to avoid when dealing with stress.
+So, other than providing a temporary high, they often cause us to crash even harder and can become dangerous, addictive habits, and that’s what we want to avoid when dealing with stress.

 Stress-Relievers For Women: The Key To Relieve Stress

-After that crazy stressful workday I had, the thing that helped me the most was meeting up with my sweet boyfriend (he was a keeper, so now he’s my hubby🥰) and crying it out with him.
+After that crazy stressful workday, the thing that helped me the most was meeting up with my sweet boyfriend (he was a keeper, so now he’s my hubby🥰) and crying it out with him.
 I was a total wreck, but he listened and helped me process it and get all those feelings off my chest.

-Having a social support system to lean on is vital for coping with stress because we are social beings by nature.
+Having a social support system to lean on is vital for coping with stress because we are naturally social beings.

-You don’t have to have a vast social circle; just a few meaningful, safe, and loving relationships are all you need.
+You don’t need a vast social circle; just a few meaningful, safe, and loving relationships are all you need.

 Start Building Your Social Support System Now

-If you don’t have a good social support system, that’s okay just do your best to start building one.
+If you don’t have a sound social support system, that’s okay; just do your best to start building one.
 For example, you can join a support group, connect with old friends or family, start therapy or get involved in your faith community.

-I want to invite you to join the LifeShine Lane community so we can be a part of your social support system.
-You’ll get biweekly emails with practical tips and tricks to go from constantly stressing about everything to thriving.
-Click the link below to sign-up.
+I want to invite you to join the Joyful State of Mind community so we can be part of your social support system.
+You’ll receive monthly emails with practical tips and tricks for going from constantly stressing about everything to thriving.
+Click the link below to sign up.

 Today I refuse to stress myself out about things I cannot control or change. –Mel Robbins